the museum in english

 Crédit : VILLE DE GRENOBLE / MUSÉE DE GRENOBLE-J.L.
 LACROIX© Succession Picasso

-Acquisition : Don de l'artiste en 1921In 1917, Picasso stayed in Rome to produce the sets for Diaghilev’s ballet Parade.
-While there he met Olga Kokhlova, a dancer with the Ballets Russes, and rediscovered antique statuary, Etruscan art and early Renaissance painting.
-As a result the work produced in those years saw the appearance of monumental, gigantic, old-fashioned human forms.
+In 1917, Picasso stayed in Rome to produce the sets for Diaghilev’s ballet Parade.There, he met Olga Kokhlova, dancer with the Ballets Russes, and rediscovered antique statuary, Etruscan art, and early Renaissance painting.
+As a result, the works produced during these years were impacted by the appearance of monumental, gigantic, old-fashioned human forms.